PCigales/DLNAPlayOn/README.md

 - content from a DLNA server

 The application runs a server that can operate in two modes (except if 'typeserver' is set as 'n': the URI will directly be sent to the renderer):
-- a random mode, where the content is loaded into a buffer to be distributed to the renderer, and time seeking is allowed during playing from the renderer or from the web interface (provided the source can be accessed in random mode)
+- a random mode, where the content is loaded into a buffer to be distributed to the renderer, and time seeking is allowed during playing from the renderer or from the web interface (provided the source can be accessed in random mode); gapless playback can be set in that mode
 - a sequential mode, where the content can be muxed/remuxed in live time with ffmpeg to be delivered, and no time seeking is possible, but a start position can be defined: HLS and video+audio contents can this way be sent to the renderer, which must be able to play either fMp4 or MpegTS streams

 To install the application: